jackwasey/icd/README.md

 -   AHRQ ICD-10 procedure code classification
 -   validation of ICD codes from different annual revisions of ICD-9-CM and ICD-10-CM
--   summarizing ICD codes into groups, and to human-readable descriptions
 -   correct conversion between different representations of ICD codes, with and without a decimal points, leading and trailing characters (this is not trivial for ICD-9-CM).
 ICD-9 to ICD-10 cross-walk is